 Your home base for the program will be the Alafua campus of the University of the South Pacific (USP), a regional institution administered jointly by 12 Pacific Island countries.
 USP students hail from Samoa, Fiji, Tonga, the Solomon Islands, Vanuatu, Tokelau, Kiribati, and other islands.
-During the excursion to American Samoa, you’ll spend five days with a host student from American Samoa Community College.
+During the excursion to American Samoa, you’ll spend seven days with a host student from American Samoa Community College.
 These interactions will introduce you to the issues young, educated Pacific Islanders face in their countries.

 See the effects of climate change and tourism on Pacific communities and landscapes on a variety of excursions.

 The program will take you to diverse landscapes, including lava flows, waterfalls, sea arches, and sand dunes.
 You’ll hike the National Park of American Samoa with park rangers and observe the Samoan tourism industry during a weekend stay in a beach fale.

 Key Topics of Study